Israel family portrait, in Rhodes, 1915. Left to right: back row: Nissim, Sarah , Sam, Isaac, Morris; front row: John, Bona

 Kline Galland

-This project is a collaboration with the Washington State Jewish Historical Society, its Washington Jewish Museum (WJM) and the Washington State Jewish Archives at the University of Washington Special Collections Libraries.
-Exhibits in the Washington Jewish Museum will be an extension of the existing Kline Galland Collection page at the Jewish Archives.
-These exhibits will be able to live on in the WJM and have room to grow.
-Current exhibits will showcase Faces of the Summit, Kline Galland Living History, Kline Galland Past Presidents, and special pages from the scrapbooks of Josh Gortler.
+The Kline Galland Center is a nonprofit organization in Seattle providing nursing services, assisted living, and retirement residences.
+This collection highlights the growth of Kline Galland, the people involved, and its impact as a major institution in Jewish Seattle.
+The project is a collaboration with the Washington State Jewish Archives at the University of Washington Special Collections Libraries.
+Exhibits in the WJM will extend the existing Kline Galland Collection at the Jewish Archives, allowing them to grow over time.
+Current exhibits feature Faces of the Summit, Kline Galland Living History, Kline Galland Past Presidents, and special pages from the scrapbooks of Josh Gortler.

 View Exhibit